 Bottom line: Hitchens was correct to call out the “profane marriage between tawdry media hype and medieval superstition” that is the myth of Mother Teresa, a media superstar who was in the end a fanatic, a fundamentalist, and a fraud.

-For more see Hitchens’ expose – The Missionary Position: Mother Teresa in Theory and Practice, and/or watch the video below –
+(For more on the story see Hitchens’ expose – The Missionary Position: Mother Teresa in Theory and Practice.)